enqueuer-land/enqueuer/README.md

 ### Components
 In order to accomplish more than [just hitting enqueuer's repo](#create_a_test_file) or doing a [quick self http hit](#run_this_other_one), there are a few things that you'll probably need to know.
-Don't worry, it's not too much and there is a lot of examples [here](https://github.com/enqueuer-land/enqueuer/blob/master/examples/), just in case.
+Don't worry, it's not too much and, as mentioned earlier, there is a lot of examples [here](https://github.com/enqueuer-land/enqueuer/blob/master/examples/), just in case.
 There are only three important component concepts: [requisitions](#requisition), [publishers](#publisher) and [subscriptions](#subscription).
 They work along with each other and are responsible for the full behavior of enqueuer.

 #### requisition
 Test scenario description.
-It tells what and how test your applications and services.
+It tells what, when, and how test your applications and services.
-It's a collection of [publishers](#publisher), [subscriptions](#subscription) and other [requisitions](#requisition).
+Picture it as if it was a collection of [publishers](#publisher), [subscriptions](#subscription) and other [requisitions](#requisition).
+It helps because this is exactly what it is.
-It supports multi-level test scenarios out of the box.
+As the others components, it has some attributes.
+All of them are optionals.
+And it supports multi-level test scenarios out of the box.
+Yeap, go as recursive as you want.
+You don't know some od these attributes values yet?
+Don't worry, just put a variable there and let enqueuer replace it with the value you set later.
 [Variable replacements](#variables) are available through the entire requisition.

 **name**\